yoshihikon/Photon-Ultrasonic/README.txt

 Ultrasonic library for Photon

-Example test-mpu9150.ino is dependent on:
+Example test-ultrasonic.ino is dependent on:

 	Ultrasonic.h
 	Ultrasonic.cpp